danielharrell/open-eyes-lect-2017-18/Open.md

 ---

-And this appearance can start to look like an illusion, once we turn to our own ways of being open, and can make deeper sense of them as ways of being closed.
+And this appearance can start to look illusory, once we turn to our own ways of being open, and can make deeper sense of them as ways of being closed.
 For example, while we speak of open doors and open eyes as if these were virtues,